magneticio/vamp/docs/content/installation/centos_rhel.md

 ## Prerequisites

-Before installing Vamp, make sure your system has the required software installed.
+Before installing, make sure your system has the required software installed.

 ### Java 8